ibrahimdevop21/cxpertsegKidsDemo/README.md

 ## Technologies Used

-- EJS (Embedded JavaScript)
+- EJS
 - CSS
 - JavaScript
-- SASS
+- SCSS
 - Node.js
+- Bootstrap
 - Express

 ## Installation

-Since this is a demo, it will be hosted live, and you can access it via a link (to be provided).
+Since this is a demo, it will be hosted live, and you can access it via clicking on:  https://ahmedhenawy11.github.io/cxpertsegKidsDemo/

 ## Usage